Saint Cloud 5/2 90

 He watched his brother who ran

-about with Petra Commentary and Marie Commentary
+about with Petra and Marie

 Why shouldn’t he be able to